leighwoltman/Flickr-Photo-Scanner/README.md

 Simple application for scanning pictures and directly uploading them to Flickr.
 This is meant to have minimal options in order to be simple.

-This application only interfaces with Flickr, but is in no way associated or supported by Flickr or Yahoo.
+This product uses the Flickr API but is not endorsed or certified by Flickr.